 - Establish requirements for tire manufacturers to report the energy efficiency of replacement tires.

-Phase II, the Energy Commission, in consultation with the California Integrated Waste Management Board (CIWMB), shall adopt and implement:
+Phase II, the Energy Commission, in consultation with the California Integrated Waste Management Board (CIWMB), will adopt and implement:

-Phase III, the Energy Commission, in consultation with the CIWMB, shall:
+Phase III, the Energy Commission, in consultation with the CIWMB, will:

 California Energy Commission

 Dockets Office, MS-4

 Sacramento, CA 95814-5512